-2) generate positive cash flow and share an appropriate value (return) to the shareholders to justify the risk taken by the investments (cash is king).
+2) generate positive cash flow and share an appropriate value (return) with the shareholders to justify the risk taken by the investments (cash is king).
 If the business is not profitable, it is not sustainable.

-3) take into account the rules, regulations and impact in the society and environment (society is king).
+3) consider the rules, regulations and impact on the society and environment (society is king).

-Ultimately, a modern business will need to meet and “balance” its intrinsic functional needs, the needs of its direct clients, and those of society as a whole.
+Ultimately, a modern business must meet and “balance” its intrinsic functional needs, the needs of its direct clients, and those of society.